3.1.1 Looked After Children Procedure

 - Children who have been excluded from school, particularly where this has happened during primary school years;

 - Children living with parents who have long-term mental health, drug and/or alcohol abuse problems.

 Assessments should therefore consider the long-term viability of a child's situation.
 There are times when it will be more in the child's best interests for them to be accommodated on a planned basis, rather than for their welfare to deteriorate until a further crisis occurs.

-The point of the Core Assessment is to inform the multi-agency plan for the child in order to best meet their needs, NOT to 'press the right buttons' to achieve any particular outcome.
+The point of the Complex Child and Family Assessment is to inform the multi-agency plan for the child in order to best meet their needs, NOT to 'press the right buttons' to achieve any particular outcome.
 If the Assessment concludes that the child's needs are best met away from home, whether on a short or long-term basis it will inform the Child's Care Plan (the ICS planning document for Looked After Children); if it proves possible to maintain the child at home it will inform the Child / Young Person's Plan.